One Pot Bacon Cheeseburger Pasta

 - salt & pepper, to taste

-In a large deep skillet add chopped bacon.
-Cook for a few minutes and then add chopped red onion.
+- Heat a large skillet over medium heat.
+Add chopped bacon.
+Cook for a few minutes and then add in the diced red onion.
 Cook until bacon is crisp and onion is soft.

-Add ground beef and break apart with spatula.
+- Add ground beef and break apart with spatula.
 Season with seasoned salt and continue to cook with the bacon and onions until meat is browned.
-Drain off any excess grease.